CreatorDev/DeviceServer/README.md

 ## Credits

 We would like to thank all of our current [contributors](CONTRIBUTORS).

+Special thanks to the [DTLS.Net](https://github.com/CreatorDev/DTLS.Net) team.

 ## Development tasks